N1nj4Gh0stX/CSC-328/README.md

 ## Updates and Changes

 ### Fileserver Updates
 - Added checks for restricted file extensions using a predefined list of allowed extensions.
 - Improved directory validation logic to ensure operations remain within the base directory.
+- Enhanced logging to provide detailed feedback during errors, especially for unsupported operations.
+- Optimized performance for recursive directory downloads by batching file reads.

 ### Fileclient Updates

-- Implemented robust error handling for recursive operations.
+- Implemented robust error handling for recursive operations, ensuring partial progress is saved in case of failure.
-- Enhanced the REPL loop to provide clear feedback for unsupported commands.
+- Enhanced the REPL loop to provide clear feedback for unsupported commands or incorrect syntax.
+- Improved error messaging for local directory operations.
+- Added support for progress display during large file transfers.

 ### Socket Enhancements

-- Added exception handling for binding and connecting errors.
+- Added exception handling for binding and connecting errors to avoid application crashes during startup.
-- Improved logging for socket operations to facilitate debugging.
+- Improved logging for socket operations to facilitate debugging, including detailed error reasons for failures.
+- Optimized the `mysock::clientrecv` method for better performance with larger data packets.
+- Ensured proper cleanup of resources in all socket lifecycle methods.

 ### Makefile Updates

-- Included the `-pthread`
+- Included the `-pthread` flag to support multithreading in the server application.
+- Added a new `clean` rule to ensure removal of all temporary and compiled files, improving development workflow.
+- Improved comments to clearly describe each target and its dependencies.

+## Known Issues
+- The client occasionally crashes during recursive uploads and downloads of directories.
+Restarting the client-side program is required to resume operations.
+- The server displays the shutdown message twice when terminated using `Ctrl+C`.
+This behavior is non-critical but may confuse users.
+- The `lmkdir` command is currently non-functional and will be addressed in a future update.

+## Planned Enhancements
+- Add TLS/SSL support to secure communication between the client and server.
+- Implement user authentication and access control to restrict unauthorized file operations.
+- Provide support for non-ASCII filenames to increase compatibility.
+- Enhance the client interface with a graphical user interface (GUI) for better usability.

+---

+This section concludes the updated details for the project.
+If any further refinements or details are needed, please let me know!